 While its heavily used in classical Indian cuisine, I rarely use it that way as Indian cookery makes only rare appearances in my kitchen.
 (I do love it though!)
 Indeed, I use ghee primarily in sautÃ©ing and frying where its beautiful almost nutty flavor is best highlighted.
 It’s a remarkably versatile and very under-appreciated fat.
 It’s better suited to a variety of dishes than coconut oil or tallow with their strong flavors.
 Even our locally owned movie theater uses a grassfed ghee to top fresh popped corn.

 If you’re planning to give ghee a shot in your kitchen either because you’re looking for a new wholesome fat to add to your collection or because you’re casein- or lactose-intolerant and searching for a butter replacement, take care to purchase ghee from a company whose cows are grass-fed.
 Not only are the cows treated with honor and respect for their natural ruminant behavior, but the butterfat they produce is richer in fat soluble vitamins than that of grain- or corn-fed cows.
 Choose a source of ghee that is grass-fed especially on spring and summer grasses.

-If you can’t find ghee locally, you can purchase it online from various companies (check out the resources page for ideas).
+If you can’t find ghee locally, you can purchase it online from various companies.
 A good ghee should be a beautiful, gold-colored ghee and made the butterfat from grass-fed cows.
 Ideally ghee is produced only when the cows are grazing on spring and summer pastures (read why fresh cream of spring and summer is better, and bottled in glass which eliminates the challenges of endocrine-disrupting plastics leaching into your food.